semio-community/semio-community.github.io/docs/react-migration-plan.md

   - Created `src/react-pages/` and established React-first page composition for the experimental homepage route.
   - Baseline conventions documented in this plan; directory naming aligned.
   - TypeScript strict settings and React 19 compat verified.
+  - Added ADR 0001 (React-first UI; `.astro` only for routing/head/hydration glue) and a hydration policy reference document for contributors.
 - Remaining:
-  - Short ADR documenting “React-first UI; `.astro` for routing/head/hydration islands.”
-  - Hydration policy doc (codify current background-only hydration; SSR-first elsewhere).
   - CI: Lighthouse/bundle-size reporting and budgets.

 Phase 1 — Layout and head (Status: in progress)